Res2Net/mmdetection/configs/res2net/README.md

 | HRNetV2p-W48    | 77.5M  | 16.1    |  20.70     |  5.50      |
 | Res2Net-101     | 45.2M  | 8.3     |  18.77     |  4.64      |

-Compared with other backbone networks, Res2Net requires fewer parameters and FLOPs (numbers are tested with image size 224x224).
+Compared with other backbone networks, Res2Net requires fewer parameters and FLOPs.

+**Note:**
+- GFLOPs for classification are calculated with image size (224x224).

 ```
 @article{gao2019res2net,
   title={Res2Net: A New Multi-scale Backbone Architecture},